ortus-docs/coldbox-docs/intro/installing-coldbox.md

 ## Uninstalling ColdBox

 To uninstall ColdBox from this application folder just type `uninstall coldbox`.
-That's it!

 ## Updating ColdBox

 To update ColdBox from a previous version, just type `update coldbox`.
-That's it!